-Away from the legislative and social processes that may dictate identities and intimate relationships on a public level, individuals who unapologetically choose who perform drag professionally and publically represent a form of defiant freedom for the LGBT community.
+Away from the legislative and social processes that may dictate identities and intimate relationships on a public level, individuals who unapologetically choose who perform drag professionally and publicly represent a form of defiant freedom for the queer community.

-The series documents drag queen performances in Singapore’s LGBT clubs and bars.
+The photographs, taken between 2017 to 2019, document drag queen performances in Singapore’s LGBTQ clubs and bars.
 Partying can be political.

 Commissioned by Action for AIDS Singapore/ gayhealth.sg.